Things You Can Compost, Plus Items You Definitely Shouldn’t

 Starting a compost pile in the backyard or participating in a municipal compost program?
 Good for you!
 Here's a list of things you can compost, as well as stuff you absolutely should not.

-Composting is an eco-friendly alternative to throwing items in the trash—you not only reduce landfill waste but also gain a nutrient-rich fertilizer for your garden.
+Composting is an eco-friendly alternative to throwing items in the trash.
+You not only reduce landfill waste but also gain a nutrient-rich fertilizer for your garden.
 Once you get into the habit, it’s actually easy to compost.
-We’ve made a guide to things you can compost, can sometimes compost, and should never try to compost.
+We’ve made a guide to things you can absolutely compost, sometimes compost, and never compost.

 Green Light: Composting Vegetables and Fruits

 Can you compost banana peels?
 How about potatoes?
 Yes and yes.
 Veggies and fruits are the quintessential compostable foods.
 You can compost them in any form: scraps and peels, raw or cooked, even when rotten.
 Make your own outdoor compost barrel tumbler with these project plans.